Pilot's Lounge

 Action

-I discussed my thoughts and concerns with my management in a way that indicated the management team "we" were creating such an environment.
+I discussed my thoughts and concerns with management in a way that indicated the management team "we" were creating such an environment.
+The ownership to steward staff expectations was on us to set through education, setting examples, and establishing specific individual goals.
 I also discussed the result of these actions and that the current business environment requires a different approach.

 Results

-By May 2010, my management returned with comments on how we need to ensure we are creating a fair environment and that promotional considerations are reserved for those that not only demonstrate skills but where there is business need for a resource in such a capacity.
-In subsequent conversations, my management also stressed to my team members in 1-on-1 sessions when queried for promotional opportunities.
+In a few short weeks, senior management returned with comments how we need to ensure we are creating a fair environment and that promotional considerations are reserved for those that not only demonstrate skills but where there is business need for a resource in such a capacity.
+In subsequent conversations, the management team stressed to team members in 1-on-1 sessions when queried for promotional opportunities.
+The end result was seen after a few quarters as a positive step for all departments and a best practice.

 SERVICE Mantra Staff Goals